The Significant Biblical History of Jerusalem

 “You will bring them and plant them in the mountain of Your inheritance, The place, O Lord, which You have made for Your dwelling, The sanctuary, O Lord, which Your hands have established.
 Exodus 15:17

-400 years later in the time of David, Israel still viewed their many battles as fulfilling what Moses and Joshua had told them to do.
-David had conquered Jerusalem, had established it as the seat of power in Israel and was becoming widely loved as king.
-David made Jerusalem his capital city.
-Even then, they still had not found this “place” that Moses spoke of — or maybe they had.
+Another 400 years later, in the time of David, Israel still viewed their many battles as fulfilling what Moses and Joshua had told them to do.
+It was David who finally conquered Jerusalem, and established it as the seat of power in Israel.

 Jerusalem, “God’s Home”